EndPointCorp/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 });
 ```

-> One important thing to note here is that with `esbuild`, we can safely use JavaScript modules, and `import` statements for both JavaScript and SCSS.
+> One important thing to note here is that with `esbuild`, we can safely use JavaScript modules and `import` statements for both JavaScript and SCSS.
 This means that our frontend logic and styling rules can be broken up into any number of files, forming a tree of dependencies through `import` statements.
 We need only to specify the root files, or entry points, and `esbuild` takes care of building a complete and self-contained bundle.
 Not really a revolutionary idea in the grand scheme of things, but not always a given when working with JavaScript on the browser.

-With this, we can trigger the bundling process this command: `node esbuild.config.mjs`.
+With this, we can trigger the bundling process: `node esbuild.config.mjs`.
 However, it'd be nice to have it better integrated with a typical .NET development flow.
 For that, we can add the following under `scripts` in `package.json`:

 ```json
 // ./package.json